t4t5/podpower/README.md

 ## Installation

-This will add the "podpower" binary to `~/.cargo/bin/podpower`:
+After cloning the repo, run the following command (this will create the "podpower" binary in `~/.cargo/bin/podpower`):

 ```bash
 cargo install --path .